openfin/process-manager/README.md

 * Open a command-line terminal, navigate to the 'app-launchpad' directory
 * in the terminal run 'npm install'
 * after all packages have installed run 'node server'
-* Download a locally running version with this link [Local App Launcher Installer](https://dl.openfin.co/services/download?fileName=process-manager-local&config=http://localhost:5040/app_local.json)
+* Download a locally running version with this link [Local Process Manager Installer](https://dl.openfin.co/services/download?fileName=process-manager-local&config=http://localhost:5040/app_local.json)
 * Unzip and run the installer